FAQs - Research

 - Audio or video record activities of humans

-- Use of pre-collected data that contains any information about individuals and that is not available to the general public (i.e., cannot be obtained via a Google search)
+- Use of secondary information or biospecimens that contains any information about individuals and that is not available to the general public (i.e., cannot be obtained via a Google search)

 - Test any equipment in which humans serve as users

-Per SECNAVINST 3900.39d only the NPS IRB Chair and Vice Chairs can determine if an activity involves human subject research.
+Per SECNAVINST 3900.39E only the NPS IRB Chair and Vice Chairs can determine if an activity involves human subject research.

 Answer: That depends on the nature of your study and the characteristics of the people you intend to recruit.
 Allow two weeks to prepare your IRB application package.
 Below is a list of the estimated time to complete IRB review and NPS President approval.